 • Bone is five times stronger than steel.

-• Ingrown nails are a hereditary trait.
+• Ingrown toenails are a hereditary trait.

-• The average life expectancy is 2475576000 seconds, we speak an average of 123205750 words, we have sex 4239 times, we release 60 liters of tears.
+• The average life expectancy is 2475576000 seconds, we speak an average of 123205750 words, have sex 4239 times, and secrete 60 liters of tears.

 The distance from the roots of the hair to the tip of the chin is equal to one tenth of human height.